 Further changes in EU-UK relations starting from 1 January 2021

-As of 1 January 2021, the relationship with the UK in areas which do not fall under the Agreements on cooperation between the EU and the UK, will be governed by national legislation and other international agreements in force, including the Withdrawal Agreement of the UK from the EU.
+As of 1 January 2021, the relationship with the UK in areas that do not fall under the Agreements on cooperation between the EU and the UK is governed by national legislation and other international agreements in force, including the Withdrawal Agreement of the UK from the EU.

-In order to prepare all stakeholders for the changes that will inevitably occur in mutual relations starting from 1 January 2021, especially in the area of cross-border trade and mobility of citizens, the European Commission published a Communication on readiness at the end of the transition period between the EU and the UK and updated numerous sector-specific stakeholder preparedness notices.
+In order to prepare all stakeholders for the changes in mutual relations starting from 1 January 2021, especially in the area of cross-border trade and mobility of citizens, the European Commission published a Communication on readiness at the end of the transition period between the EU and the UK and updated numerous sector-specific stakeholder preparedness notices.